aerospike-community/aerospike-zabbix/Readme.md

 ### Known Issues

-- Alerting is not part of the template
 - Host based monitoring instead of cluster based monitoring
 - Not all non-numeric metrics have been converted to numeric